VectorInstitute/FL4Health/examples/nnunet_example/README.md

 # NnUNetClient Example

-This example demonstrates how to use the NnUNetClient to train nnunet segmentation models in a federated setting.
+This example demonstrates how to use the NnunetClient to train nnunet segmentation models in a federated setting.

 By default this example trains an nnunet model on the Task04_Hippocampus dataset from the Medical Segmentation Decathlon (MSD).
 However, any of the MSD datasets can be used by specifying them with the msd_dataset_name flag for the client.
 To run this example first create a config file for the server.
 An example config has been provided in this directory.
 The required keys for the config are: